madhurijetty/KBS_TermProject/README.md

 ##### 4.1.2.
 Modeling
 - Used H2O software to perform AutoML.
+- http://docs.h2o.ai/h2o/latest-stable/h2o-docs/welcome.html link for the H2O AutoML and step by step explanation of downloading,   installing and using AutoML.
-- Used deault models provided by H2O for the modeling.
+- Used default models provided by H2O for the modeling.
 - In order to improve the predictions we tuned the hyper parameters of Random Forest Estimator and Deep Learning Estimator.

 ##### 4.1.3.
 Evaluation of Results